open-forest-observatory/automate-metashape/docs/step-workflow-implementation-plan.md

 | `finalize()` | N/A (always runs) | `finalize_enabled` |

 **Notes:**
-- **Flat config structure:** All operations are top-level config sections with their own `enabled` flag and parameters
+- **Config structure:** Global settings grouped under `project:` section; all operations are top-level config sections with their own `enabled` flag and parameters
 - **GPU acceleration:** For GPU-capable operations (match_photos, build_mesh):
   - Config parameters: `match_photos.gpu_enabled`, `build_mesh.gpu_enabled`
   - **In Argo**: Determine which node type (GPU vs CPU) to schedule the operation on.
 If omitted, defaults to `true` for backward compatibility.